A one-day immersive workshop on the history, food, tea, and manners of the English Afternoon Tea Party.

 THE ‘ENGLISHNESS’ OF TEA

-From preparing the food (making your own cakes, shortbread and scones), comparing the taste of teas that arrived in the 17th Century England to those now perceived as being ‘English’, and discussing the customs of the numerous different types of tea party, by the end of this course you will have a complete understanding of the Englishness of tea.
+From preparing the food (making your own cakes, shortbread and scones), comparing the taste of teas that arrived in 17th Century England to those now perceived as being ‘English’, and discussing the customs of the numerous different types of tea party.
+By the end of this course you will have a complete understanding of the ‘Englishness’ of tea.

 To help you understand and appreciate the context, we will also draw on a wealth of contemporary paintings, diaries and etiquette manuals.
-For this reason, we recommend that you have a good understanding of spoken and written English to make the most of this class.
+For this reason, we recommend that you have a good understanding of spoken and written English to enable you to make the most of this class.

 Extras: In addition to everything covered in this one-day workshop, you will also receive a lifetime opportunity to ask Caroline any questions related to English afternoon tea via private email.

-It is possible to request this class on a date of your choice.
-Please email or call Caroline on +44 (0)20 3730 3788 to inquire about availability, or with any questions about the course.
-If you wish to book this class as a single student on a date of your choice, the cost is £450 (£300 plus £150 single person surcharge).
+Please email Caroline if you wish to inquire about availability on an alternative date, or have any questions about the course.
+If you wish to book this as a Single Student on a date of your choice, the cost is £450.50 (£425 + 6% booking fee of £25.50).